PMSchulze/NLP-benchmarking/README.md

 ### 1. Generation of Token Vocabulary

 First, we create the token vocabulary from WikiText-103, which can be downloaded from [here](https://www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/) (raw / character-level version).
-We store the data in data/pretrain_data/source/ and name the files as wiki_train.txt, wiki_test.txt and wiki_eval.txt.
+We store the data in data/pretrain_data/source/ with filenames wiki_train.txt, wiki_test.txt and wiki_eval.txt.

 #### 1.1.
 BERT
 ```